GoooodJob/Unity3d-reconstruciotn/README.md

 # Unity3d-reconstruciotn
-Download the packadge then open Unity.
+Download the packadges then open Unity.
 Open the Unity3d-reconstruction project start the game click the screen to start